alexchancs/Handwritten_Digit_Recognizer/README.md

 # Getting Started

-To begin your journey into the world of Handwritten Digits Recognition, you'll need to set up your environment and acquire the necessary dependencies.
+To begin your journey into the world of Handwritten digit recognition, you'll need to set up your environment and acquire the necessary dependencies.
 Here's how you can get started:

 # Install Dependencies